A stroke is a medical emergency. Call 9-1-1 immediately if you are experiencing any symptoms.

 How Physical and Occupational Therapy Can Help You After a Stroke

 Our physical therapists (PT) and occupational therapists (OT) will meet with each patient and develop a personalized care plan.
-Families are encouraged to actively participate with the rehabilitation after a loved one has had a stroke.
+Families are encouraged to actively participate in the rehabilitation after a loved one has had a stroke.

 Physical and occupational therapy will begin at the bedside.
 Your plan of care will focus on self-care, working on tasks such as dressing, eating and using the bathroom, as well as learning how to walk, sit, stand, and get in and out of bed.
 The team will work with both the patient and family to allow a safe return home.
 Many patients will need to continue with therapy once they are home.
 We will work with your physician to determine a plan of treatment.

 Therapists will work with each patient to develop exercises to meet their individual needs.
-Our goal is to maintain movement of the muscles and joints.
+Our goal is to maintain the movement of the muscles and joints.
 If a certain muscle group is not able to perform movements actively, the therapists will assist, using passive motion.
-Both active and passive motion help to maintain the movement necessary for positioning of the body as needed for day-to-day tasks.
+Both active and passive motion help to maintain the movement necessary for the positioning of the body as needed for day-to-day tasks.

 We will begin working with family members as soon as possible.
 A large part of the transition to home is to teach those who will be assisting the patient.
 This training includes everything from teeth brushing and hair combing, to providing the family and patient the proper training for safe walking while at home.